Fynn9563/Task-Sphere/README.md

 # Task Sphere

 Task Sphere is a simple yet powerful application that helps you keep track of tasks and their completion status.
-Built with Python's Tkinter library and SQLite, it offers a user-friendly GUI to add, delete, and mark tasks as done or undone.
+Built with Python's Tkinter library and SQLite, it offers a user-friendly GUI to add, delete, and mark tasks as done ✅ or not done ❌.
 Moreover, Task Sphere allows assigning tasks to specific days and provides a comprehensive view of your weekly schedule.

 ## Features